ExplicITConsulting/set-outlooksignatures.com/_posts/2025-08-11-financial-benefits.en.md

 sitemap_priority: 0.5
 sitemap_changefreq: monthly
 ---
-## Many assume that managing email signatures only makes sense for large enterprises.
+## Many assume that managing email signatures only makes sense for large enterprises
 But the numbers tell a different story.

 Let's break it down: